fokhruli/CM-seti-anlysis/README.md

-> This work is under review in IEEE Acess.
-After publishing paper, we will release the implementation of this work.
+> This work is under review in IEEE Access.
+After publishing paper, we will release the full implementation of this work.

 ## File descriptions